 This is part 2 of a 3-series story ‘Car Welding in Brazil’, a big welding job on the Land Cruiser in Brazil.
 After the job is done there is time for fun projects, which require welding stainless steel.
 Links to the other stories: part 1 and part 3.

-Now that we were in Belém and Coen had found a welder who could not only weld the aluminum edge of the bodywork but also stainless steel, he figured he might as well get some other jobs done, among which:
+In Belém we had found a welder who could not only weld the aluminum edge of the bodywork but who also knew how to weld stainless steel.
+Coen asked he could get some other jobs done, among which: